Priscilla Presley Reveals She Has Lisa Marie’s Kids Amid Child Abuse Allegations

 A post shared by Priscilla Presley (@priscillapresley) on

-Lisa Marie Presley’s custody battle took an ugly turn earlier this month when she revealed in court documents, that she “shocked and horrified and sick to my stomach” when she discovered alleged inappropriate images on her ex-husband’s computer.
+Lisa Marie Presley’s custody battle took an ugly turn earlier this month when she revealed in court documents that she was “shocked and horrified and sick to my stomach” when she discovered alleged inappropriate images on her ex-husband’s computer.
 Lockwood’s attorney has denied the allegations, calling Presley’s claims “unfortunate,” but according to Us, a child abuse investigation against the musician is ongoing.

 Last June, Priscilla Presley’s daughter filed for divorce from her fourth husband after more than 10 years of marriage.
 In her original divorce filing, Presley requested full custody of the couple’s twin daughters and asked that Lockwood only is allowed monitored visitation with their girls.
 At the time, a rep for the couple told E!
-News Presley didn’t want any of Lockwood’s money, and a postnuptial agreement was set to divide their assets.
+News, Presley didn’t want any of Lockwood’s money and a postnuptial agreement was set to divide their assets.

 But Fox News reports that Lockwood recently requested $40,000 per month in spousal support, while Priscilla Presley’s daughter now claims to be deeply in debt following an extended stint in a treatment facility.
 The daughter of Elvis Presley revealed that she gets a $100,000 monthly inheritance check and has a 15 percent stake in Elvis Presley Enterprises that is held in a trust, but she claims in court papers that her money was mishandled by a business manager and that she now owes millions of dollars in back taxes and credit card charges.